atlanticwave-sdx/pce/README.md

 from Node 1 to Node 10, requring a bandwith of 8 and maximum latency of 20.

-For testing, a random connection generator is located at `Utility/RandomConnectionGen.py`.
-It can randomly generate one or multiple queries in one `connection.json`.
+For testing, a random connection generator and a random topology generator is available.

 ## Connection Generation